XueFuzhao/Kaldi-Pytorch/README.md

 ## This project aims to simplify using Kaldi and pytorch for rnn based speech recognition.
-I'm still working on complete it
 Following the general design of pytorch, our lib package can be extended easily to implement other new RNN models.
+Some models in this project are not complete.
+I'm still working on it.

 ## Installation